eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

     projects have already implemented a similar feature.
 -->

-1. Do nothing.
+### Do nothing

 This would leave the current `meta.deprecated` and `meta.replacedBy` properties as they are, which would continue to be ambiguous and limited in the information they can provide.

-2. Consolidate `meta.replacedBy` into `meta.deprecated.replacedBy`.
+### Consolidate `meta.replacedBy` into `meta.deprecated.replacedBy`

 This alternative was strongly considered.
 If we were to design things from scratch, we might choose this approach.

-However, there's not much tangible benefit to it besides organizational tidiness, and the downsides include:
+Pros:

+- Organizational tidiness
+- Avoids the inconsistent situation where `meta.deprecated` is `false` or omitted but `meta.replacedBy` has a value, resulting in ambiguity about whether the rule is deprecated or not

+Cons:

 - It creates yet another migration burden for the plugin ecosystem (potentially hundreds of plugins) to migrate from the old property to the new property
 - There's overhead for us to go through the process of deprecating the old property and encouraging or helping plugins to move to the new one
 - Tooling would need to support both properties, perhaps indefinitely due to the long tail of rules that may never be updated

 ## Open Questions